ParafinSerdar/Restaurant-website/README.md

 # Kopernik Pizza
-The hottest pizza in the galaxy.This is my responsive,multi-page,delisious restaurant website.I used html,css,javascript.
+The hottest pizza in the galaxy.
+This is my responsive, multi-page, delisious restaurant website.
+I used HTML, CSS , Javascript. https://kopernikpizza42.netlify.app/
-https://kopernikpizza42.netlify.app/